lukevmo/book-store/README.md

 ## Deployment

-The Book Store App is currently deployed on Vercel.
-You can access the live version of the app by following this link: <a href="https://bookapp-zeta.vercel.app/">Book Store App on Vercel</a>.
+The Book Store App is currently deployed on AWS.
+You can access the live version of the app by following this link: <a href="http://13.212.126.148:8081/">Book Store App</a>.

 ## Features